gke/UAVXArm/wiki/UAVXFixedWing.md

 ## TODOS ##

 Yes it is not as sophisticated/complicated as some but works in most cases.
+ToDos:

-The current mixing is not general and could be improved to allow custom mixing formulae but maybe later.
+ * The current mixing is not general and could be improved to allow custom mixing formulae but maybe later.

-For those with 7 Channel Rx I should have Bypass default to off or inactive.
+ * For those with 7 Channel Rx I should have Bypass default to off or inactive.